-- 4) it previously made a self-declaration of freedom from infection with YHV1 and subsequently lost its disease free status due to the detection of infection with YHV1 but the following conditions have been met: - a) on detection of the disease, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations have been destroyed or removed from the infected zone by means that minimise the likelihood of further spread of the disease, and the appropriate disinfection procedures (as described in Chapter 4.3.) have been completed; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of the disease; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of infection with YHV1.
+- 4) it previously made a self-declaration of freedom from infection with A. astaci and subsequently lost its free status due to the detection of A. astaci but the following conditions have been met: - a) on detection of A. astaci, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations within the infected zone have been killed and disposed of by means that minimise the likelihood of further transmission of A. astaci, and the appropriate disinfection procedures (as described in Chapter 4.3.) have been completed; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of infection with A. astaci; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last five years without detection of A. astaci.

-In the meantime, part or all of the non-affected area may be declared a free zone provided that such a part meets the conditions in point 3 of Article 9.2.5.
+In the meantime, part or all of the unaffected area may be declared a free zone provided that such a part meets the conditions in point 3 of Article 9.2.5.

-Zone or compartment free from infection with yellow head virus genotype 1
+Zone or compartment free from infection with A. astaci

-If a zone or compartment extends over more than one country, it can only be declared a zone or compartment free from infection with YHV1 if all the relevant Competent Authorities confirm that all relevant conditions have been met.
+If a zone or compartment extends over more than one country, it can only be declared a zone or compartment free from infection with A. astaci if all the relevant Competent Authorities confirm that all relevant conditions have been met.

-As described in Article 1.4.6., a zone or compartment within the territory of one or more countries not declared free from infection with YHV1 may be declared free by the Competent Authority of the country concerned if:
+As described in Article 1.4.6., a zone or compartment within the territory of one or more countries not declared free from infection with A. astaci may be declared free by the Competent Authority of the country concerned if: